Loading Results

 Theranostics and Molecular Imaging

-The Department of Radiology has a thriving research program in identifying innovative biomarkers, developing targeted contrast agents, and engineering image-guided therapeutics (theranostics) to transform early disease detection and advance personalized medicine and precision therapy.
+The Department of Radiology at University Hospitals has a thriving research program in identifying innovative biomarkers, developing targeted contrast agents, and engineering image-guided therapeutics (theranostics) to transform early disease detection and advance personalized medicine and precision therapy.
 Many of our projects focus on targeting the prostate-specific membrane antigen (or PSMA) for improved diagnosis and therapy of cancer.
 Specific research topics include:

 • Optical imaging agents for detection of tumor resection margins